Specialist mortgage advice

 What if I do not qualify for any 100% mortgage?

 We can also arrange 95% LTV mortgages from a 5% deposit, often at significantly lower rates than 100% LTV products.
-Other options include Shared Ownership (buy a 25% to 75% share), Joint Borrower Sole Proprietor (a family member adds income but not ownership), Right to Buy if you are a council tenant, and specialist schemes for new-build buyers.
+Other options include Shared Ownership (buy a 25% to 75% share), Joint Borrower Sole Proprietor at lower LTVs (a family member adds income but not ownership – Metro Bank’s 100% LTV product works exactly this way), Right to Buy if you are a council tenant, and specialist schemes for new-build buyers.
 Speak to us for a full review.

 Let us talk through your options